giantswarm/docs/src/content/vintage/getting-started/observability/visualization/log-exploration/index.md

 ## LogQL basics

-Here are a few LogQL basics to help you get started.
+[LogQL](https://grafana.com/docs/loki/latest/query/) is a powerful querying language for the Loki logging system.
+It allows users to filter and aggregate log data to facilitate data analysis and troubleshooting.
+Here you have the basics to help you get started.

 ### Query anatomy